vita-epfl/CIM/README.md

 ---

-This repo provides implementations of our work.
+This repo provides implementations of Causal Imitative Model (CIM).
+The idea is to explicitly discover the causal model of environment and utilize it to improve the autonomous driving system.
 All code is written in Python 3, using PyTorch, NumPy, and CARLA.

 The project is built on [OATomobile](https://github.com/OATML/oatomobile), a framework for autonomous driving research which wraps CARLA in OpenAI gym environments.
 The main part of our contribution is gathered in ```oatomobile\baselines\torch\cim```.